 As a participant, you have the opportunity to meet and connect with nonprofit leaders, business leaders, mentors, speakers, alumni and peers.

 Participants who have attended a minimum of five out of six sessions and participate in a nonprofit board internship (if not already a board member) are eligible to graduate at the end-of-year graduation gala.
-Participants will receive a completion certificate and will enjoy a 3-course banquet dinner.

 Who should join?